jmarlow4/mastering-angular-p2-angular-cli/slides/0_install_cli/README.md

 # Part 2 - Angular CLI
-## 0 - Installing and setting up the CLI
+## 0 - Installing and Setting Up the CLI

 CLI stands for "command line interface."
 This is a set of tools that can be accessed through the command line.
 Instead of a "graphic" user interface, it uses a "textual" user interface.
 Hence, the Angular-CLI is a set of command line tools that makes building apps much easier.